 Robredo’s best finish in a Grand Slam is the quarterfinals, achieved four times at Roland Garros and once at the Australian Open.
 He has won ten singles titles on the ATP World Tour and has finished in the world’s Top 50 for a decade.
 He has represented Spain in Davis Cup since 2002 and played in the team that defeated USA in the 2004 Final in Seville.

 At the start of 2009, Robredo also established a new aim for himself – setting up a foundation to help people with disabilities who want to play tennis.
 Tommy’s aim was to complete the dream of his good friend Santi Silvas, who passed away in early 2008, which was to organise a disabled person’s tournament in Olot, to have a similar role as the Godo has for the ATP circuit.
-He is the Tournament Director of an event on the NEC Wheelchair Tennis Tour in Olot at the Memorial Santi Silvas, that has been running since 2010.
+He is the Tournament Director of an event on the UNIQLO Wheelchair Tennis Tour, the Memorial Santi Silvas in Olot, Spain, which has been running since 2009.

 Robredo is still active on the ATP Tour and in 2011 won the first singles clay-court title of the year in Santiago.
 He also won the doubles title in Aukland with compatriot Marcel Granollers.
 He was also one of 12 inaugral winners of the ATP's Aces for Charity grant.